SoniyaTanpure/SoniyaTanpure/README.md

 - 👋 Hi, I’m @SoniyaTanpure
-- 👀 I’m a Angular Developer with 5 yreas of experience
+- 👀 I’m a front-end Angular Developer with 5 years of experience
 - 🌱 I’m currently working on Angular with understanding of TypeScript, Javascript, familiar with RESTful APIs and HTTP Services, State Management (NgRx), RxJS, Unit Testing (Jasmine, Karma)
-- IDE tool - VS Code.
+- IDE tool: VS Code.
 - CI/CD Tools: Jenkins, Git, BitBucket, JIRA, Tortoise SVN
 - 💞️ I’m looking to collaborate with a talented team where I can utilize my skills to contribute to innovative projects.
 - 📫 How to reach me? => soniya.tanpure@gmail.com